AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{fig:por-step3}
 \end{figure}

-Chain L now knows *which L blocks are imaged by Chain R*, i.e., which local blocks are known about by some external source.
+Chain L now knows *which L blocks are recorded by Chain R*, i.e., which local blocks are known about by some external source.
 Put another way: Chain L's history is confirmed *not only* by new Chain L blocks, *but also* by Chain R blocks.
 There's no data-availability concern here since Chain L nodes *know* that they have the blocks that Chain R knows about.

 **Important:** Soon, these confirmations will have real and useful meaning.
 Under the right conditions, an appropriate configuration of *Proof of Reflection* results in an increase in the *rate* that confirmations are acquired.
 This is the first hint of $\frac{1}{O(c)}$ confirmation time.